Jermaine S. McDougald

 Diana Carolina Durán Bautista

-Diana Durán is a professor- researcher at the Department of Foreign Languages and Cultures, Universidad de La Sabana; where she is also the coordinator of the foreign languages area.
-She teaches a Learner Autonomy and Self-Access Materials course in the Master in Language Teaching-Autonomous Learning Environments and teaches English as a Foreign Language to undergraduate students.
-She has also acted as a research director and counselor of graduate students´ theses and research projects, and as one of English academic coordinators of the EFL program.
-Diana holds a MA in English Language Teaching for Self-Directed Learning from Universidad de La Sabana, a graduate diploma in Teaching English to Students of Other Languages from Anaheim University, and a BA in English Language Teaching from Universidad Industrial de Santander.
-Her research Interests include instructional technology, blended learning, curriculum design, Learner autonomy, and professional development.
+Diana Durán is an assistant professor and researcher at the Department of Foreign Languages and Cultures, Universidad de La Sabana; where she is also the foreign languages area coordinator.
+She teaches a course about Learner Autonomy and Self-Access Materials in the Master in Language Teaching-Autonomous Learning Environments and teaches English as a Foreign Language to undergraduate students.
+She has also acted as a research director and counselor of graduate students´ theses and research projects, and as one of the English academic coordinators of the EFL program.
+Diana holds a MA degree in English Language Teaching for Self-Directed Learning from Universidad de La Sabana, a graduate diploma of arts in Teaching English to Students of Other Languages TESOL from Anaheim University, and a BA degree in English Language Teaching from Universidad Industrial de Santander.
+Her research Interests include instructional technology, curriculum design, learner autonomy, and professional development.

 Diana Gómez Pereira

-Dr. Diana Gómez-Pereira is a professor of foreign language education in the Department of Foreign Languages at the Universidad de la Sabana.
+Dr. Diana Gómez-Pereira is a professor of foreign language education in the Department of Foreign Languages at the Universidad de La Sabana.
 She teaches courses on foreign language learning theories and courses for the Minor in Intercultural Studies.
 Diana received her Doctorate in Education in the field of Language, Literacy, and Culture from the University of Pittsburgh, in the United States and she has taught Spanish to elementary, high school, and college students in both private and public schools and universities in the United States.
-Her research interests include bilingualism, pedagogy, cultural responsive pedagogy, English language teaching, academic writing, and systemic functional linguistics.
+Her research interests include intercultural communicative competence (ICC), dynamic assessment, English language teaching, academic writing, Genre-Based Approach and systemic functional linguistics.
 Prior to the nine years that Dr. Gómez-Pereira spent working in the United States, she graduated from the Languages Program at the Universidad Industrial de Santander.
-In the spring of 2010, she completed a Master´s in Education (MEd) with an emphasis in Foreign Language Education from the University of Pittsburgh, and then she joined the School of Education to teach Spanish as a Foreign Language.
-Dr. Gómez-Pereira has presented her work in national conferences throughout the United States and other countries.
-In August 2018, Dr. Gómez-Pereira joined the faculty team in the master´s program at the Universidad de la Sabana, and she is excited to contribute to this dynamic team, shaping student experiences at Universidad de la Sabana, and pushing forward new research initiatives.
+In the spring of 2010, she completed a Master’s in Education (MEd) with an emphasis in Foreign Language Education from the University of Pittsburgh, and then she joined the School of Education to teach Spanish as a Foreign Language.
+Dr. Gómez-Pereira has presented her work in national and international conferences throughout the United States, Colombia, Mexico and other countries.
+In August 2018, Dr. Gómez-Pereira joined the faculty team in the master’s program at the Universidad de La Sabana, and she is excited to contribute to this dynamic team, shaping student experiences at this institution, and pushing forward new research initiatives.
+She is currently working in several research projects in partnership with researchers not only in Colombia but also in the United States.

 María Catalina Caro Torres